-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2009.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2010.

 ADMISSION

-Require Recommend Require for Some Consider if Submitted Not Used
+Require Recommend Require for Some Consider if Not Used

+Submitted

 SAT or ACT X

 ACT only

 SAT only

-SAT and SAT Subject Tests or X
+SAT and SAT Subject Tests or ×

 ACT ^

 SAT Subject Tests only X

-SAT Subject Tests only X C8B If your institution will make use of for Fall 2009 , please indicate which in the admissions process): ACT with Writing Component requ ch ONE of the follo , ACT with Writing component reco X C8C Please indicate how your institution For admission For placement For advising In place of an application essay As a validity check on the application essay No college policy as of now Not using essay component on will use the SAT or ACT writing co mponent; check all that apply: C8D In addition, does your institution use applicants' test Yes X scores for acaden No nic advising?
-C8E Latest date by which SAT or ACT term admission scores must be red ceived for fall- January 15 fall-term admission
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2010, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+ACT with Writing Component required

+ACT with Writing component recommended ACT with or without Writing component accepted

+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

+For admission For placement For advising

+In place of an application essay

+As a validity check on the application essay

+No college policy as of now Not using essay component

+SAT essay ACT essay X X

+C8D In addition, does your institution use applicants' test scores for academic advising?

+Yes No X

+C8E Latest date by which SAT or ACT scores must be received for fall- Jan 15 Latest date by which SAT Subject Test scores must be received for Jan 15 fall-term admission Jan 15

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, SAT subject exams in Math & Science for Dual Degree Honors program in Medicine.
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, SAT subject exams in Math and Science for Dual Degree Honors program in Medicine.